Southern Living has big love for tiny Beaufort home

 The couple provided Southern Living readers with renovation tips that included prioritizing the porch and getting creative with cabinetry.

-Southern Living isn’t the first magazine to take interest in a home owned by Gibson, who is an interior decorator, and Prentice, who is a photographer.
+Southern Living isn’t the first magazine to take interest in a home owned by Gibson, who is photographer, and Prentice, who is an interior designer.

 The couple’s three-story, three-bedroom, 5 1/2-bathroom home on Duke Street was featured in House Beautiful magazine’s June 2016 issue.

-Note: An earlier version of this story incorrectly indicated Gibson is an interior designer and Prentice is a photographer.
-It is Gibson who is a photographer and Prentice who is an interior designer.